emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-When the memory allocated by EMQ X Broker for all processes as a percentage of system memory exceeds `os_mon.procmem_high_watermark`, an alarm will be triggered.
+When the memory allocated by EMQX Broker for all processes as a percentage of system memory exceeds `os_mon.procmem_high_watermark`, an alarm will be triggered.